TransUnion Smartmove's tenant screening reports

 TransUnion SmartMove has over 40 years of trusted experience and is a safe, secure way to screen tenants.
-They generate a detailed screening package which includes a credit report, criminal background check, and 50 state eviction history.
+Once the applicant submits, the reports are generated and provide a detailed screening package which includes a credit report, criminal background check, and 50 state eviction history.

 Included in each report is a Resident Score (which is similar to a FICO score), fraud indicators, loans, late payments, and more.
 SmartMove utilizes a soft credit inquiry, which doesn't damage the applicant's credit score whatsoever.
 In comparison, most in-house lenders used perform a hard credit inquiry, which can damage credit scores by up to five points.
 The credit report covers all 50 states as well as some U.S. territories (Guam, Puerto Rico, U.S. Virgin Islands, and the District of Columbia).